Call For A Consultation

 While it is not common to be denied when filing for a Chapter 7 bankruptcy in Rhode Island, it could happen if you:

-Regardless of where you are in life, you should not have to live under the burden of debt.
-Chapter 13 bankruptcy is an option available to you to rid yourself of the financial worries that may be infringing on both your emotional wellbeing as well as daily life.
-The bankruptcy lawyer at the Law Offices of Stephen P. Levesque has the special blend of compassion and years of specific bankruptcy specialization necessary to provide you with premier legal counsel.
+Having the burden of debt that you can’t afford to repay can impact your quality of life and emotional well-being.
+Chapter 13 bankruptcy is an option that can eliminate these financial worries by establishing a fixed monthly debt payment based on your income.
+The bankruptcy lawyer at The Law Offices of Stephen P. Levesque has the special blend of compassion and years of specific bankruptcy specialization necessary to provide you with premier legal counsel.

 If you follow the terms outlined in your Chapter 13 bankruptcy agreement, whatever debt remains at the end of three to five years is typically discharged.

-Chapter 13 bankruptcies entirely hinge on the 3-5 year repayment plan that is proposed by you, the debtor.
-We advise speaking to our Rhode Island Chapter 13 attorney for help crafting a plan that is reasonable, achievable, and best serves your interests overall.
-There are important considerations to take into account when creating your plan, such as defining your disposable income and ensuring you will pay your creditors as much as they would receive if you had filed Chapter 7 bankruptcy instead.
+Chapter 13 bankruptcies entirely hinge on the repayment plan proposed by the debtor.
+For clients in Rhode Island, we advise speaking to our Chapter 13 attorney for help crafting a plan that is reasonable, achievable, and best serves your interests overall.
+At The Law Offices of Stephen P. Levesque, we will account for important considerations that will be reviewed closely by the court, such as defining your disposable income and ensuring you will pay your creditors as much as they would receive if you had filed Chapter 7 bankruptcy instead.
 Our lawyer possesses a vast knowledge of state and federal law and can help you navigate the process and draft your legal documents.
+Fill out our convenient online form today or call us at (401) 216-4188 for a free consultation.

 It is not uncommon for creditors to implement extreme and violating measures when attempting to collect debts.
 If you are receiving constant phone calls at all hours, a flood of threatening letters, or other scare tactics, it is important to know that it is unfair and illegal for you to feel intimidated and additionally stressed during what is already a difficult time in your life.
 Fortunately, there are several solutions to creditor harassment.
 Whether you are interested in the immediate relief of filing for bankruptcy or want to collect evidence to construct a harassment case, our Rhode Island bankruptcy lawyers are ready to discuss your options and do what we can to relieve your anxiety.